tizcoppoli/ms1-rock-band/README.md

 ### Further Testing

-- The Website was tested on Google Chrome and Microsoft Edge.
+- The Website was tested on Google Chrome, Firefox and Microsoft Edge.
 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX, iPad.
 - A large amount of testing was done to ensure that all pages were linking correctly.
 - Band members were asked to review the site to point out any bugs and/or user experience issues.